Search

 The key is not to assign credit (or blame) to a single element—like a new paint color or signage font—but to evaluate how all components work together to move the needle.

-Key Takeaway
+Key Takeaways

 Frequently Asked Questions

-Q: What is the ROI of retail branding in store design?
+Q. What is the ROI of retail branding in store design?

-Q: How does branding influence customer behavior in retail stores?
+Q. How does branding influence customer behavior in retail stores?

-Q: What metrics help measure the ROI of branding in store design?
+Q. What metrics help measure the ROI of branding in store design?

-Q: Can a store redesign really improve sales?
+Q. Can a store redesign really improve sales?